Multi-Armed Bandits and Quantum Channel Oracles: Complexity bounds for classical bandits with a quantum perspective

 \section{Complexity bounds for classical bandits with a quantum perspective}

 Before addressing the case of quantum bandits, we revisit the classical bandit problem and give a different proof for the required number of rounds in the fixed confidence setting.
 This section serves two purposes.
 It shows that the fidelity of probability distributions is a useful distance measure to analyze classical bandit problems which offers the additional advantage that it readily generalizes to quantum states.
 Moreover, this section is a preparation that introduces some notation for the more involved proof in the quantum setting in the next section.
 In fact, the proof for the quantum result shares some ideas, and it is essentially based on a combination of the proof given in this section with the optimal fidelity estimates discussed above.
-Recall the setting introduced at the beginning of Section~\ref{sec:overview}, in particular the definition of $\pp^j$.
+Recall the setting introduced at the beginning of Section~\ref{sec:overview}, in particular the definition of $\pp^j$ (for reference, we recapitulate the setting at the beginning of the next section).
 Then the following result implies Theorem~\ref{th:classical_bandit_result}.